wildan3105/cfc-schedules-tweet/README.md

 Send tweets ahead of Chelsea FC's match!

-### High-level flow
+### Feature(s)
-1. Save next 7-day fixtures of @ChelseaFC in a cache
-2. Upon 1-day/1-hour before the match, broadcast the tweet with this minimum information:
-    - opponent
-    - date/time
-    - stadium
-    - competition
+1. Send a tweet ahead of Chelsea FC's match:
+    - one day before the match
+    - one hour before the match

 ### Example of the tweet
 ```Markdown